Tale of two cities: Kurdish vote lays bare political divisions

 Like others who voted, he preferred to enjoy the moment instead of asking tough questions about internal Kurdish divisions and hostility to the vote from regional powers and the Baghdad government.

-Kurdistan has long been plagued by political disunity between the KDP and decades-old rival PUK.
+Kurdistan has long been plagued by political disunity between Barzani’s KDP and decades-old rival Patriotic Union of Kurdistan (PUK), headed by Jalal Talabani.
 It was most recently exacerbated by the extension of Barzani’s term.

 Some Sulaimaniya residents kept their distance from the referendum, preferring caution.